Back

 Or maybe the published work is ultimately more creditable to my team than it is to me.
 Which again would be a good thing because it contributed to my designers’ team growth.

-Sure, I kicked off the idea and the direction, worked closely with my team and the clients and ensured delivery and post phases were all equally top-notch.
+Sure, I kicked off the idea and the direction, worked closely with my team and the clients and ensured delivery and post-delivery phases were all equally top-notch.
 But is that still my work?
 And can this honestly feature in my own portfolio of creations?

 How can I let you judge all I have done operating in the background from a few visuals I did not effectively publish myself?